- Age: 44

 - Resides: Baltimore

-- Experience: Combat veteran, author and entrepreneur.
-Associate's degree from Valley Forge Military Academy.
-Bachelor’s in international relations and economics from Johns Hopkins University.
-Master’s from Wolfson College in Oxford.
-Rhodes Scholar.
-Captain, 82nd Airborne, U.S. Army.
-Author, “The Other Wes Moore.”
-CEO of Robin Hood Foundation, 2017-2021.
-Former investment banker with Deutsche Bank and Citigroup.
-White House Fellow in 2006-2007 serving in the State Department.
+- Experience: Military veteran, author and entrepreneur.
+Associate’s degree from Valley Forge Military Academy.
+Bachelor’s degree in international relations and economics from Johns Hopkins University.
+Rhodes Scholar, earning master’s degree from Wolfson College at Oxford.
+Former investment banker for Deutsche Bank and Citigroup, founder of BridgeEdU education company in Baltimore, former CEO of the Robin Hood Foundation in New York City, best-selling author of “The Other Wes Moore,” White House Fellow in the U.S. Department of State in 2006-2007, reached the rank of captain in the U.S. Army.
 Has never held public office.

 - Candidate website